dustappeal/mac-vol/README.md

 elegant solution.

 ## How?
 The script is relatively easy to invoke.
-There are 7 "levels" of volume.
+For whatever reason, the command that this script is using has 7 "levels" of volume.

+To install, just put the script somewhere on your path.

 ```bash
 $ vol get